 If you’re looking for an adventure man, then you need be that adventure woman (and vice versa)!
 You’re not going to find them sitting in your office cubicle, or in the mall.
 You’ll find them drinking bia hoi in Vietnam, chilling on Koh Phi Phi Island, scuba diving in exotic locations or on a yoga retreat in India.
 If that’s the kind of person you’re looking for, then it probably means that’s the kind of person you dream of being.
 You can re-create yourself when you travel, so go ahead, who do you want to be?!

-3. You’ve been buying those cheap flight tickets but couldn’t go because of your workload!
+3. But couldn’t go because of your workload!

 If you’re beginning to lose count of the amount of cheap and ‘Peso Deals’ you’ve bought and subsequently wasted due to sudden work commitments, or your boss wouldn’t give you the time off, then maybe it’s time…